bpg/terraform-provider-proxmox/docs/resources/virtual_environment_user_token.md

 ### Read-Only

 - `id` (String) Unique token identifier with format `<user_id>!<token_name>`.
 - `value` (String, Sensitive) API token value used for authentication.
+It is populated only when creating a new token, and can't be retrieved at import.

 ## Import